indica-mcf/Indica/doc/design.rst

 on that axis.

-In addition to doing conversions via R-z coordinates, subclasses of :py:class:`convertors.CoordinateTransform` may define additional methods to map directly between coordinate systems.
+In addition to doing conversions via R-z coordinates, subclasses of :py:class:`~src.convertors.CoordinateTransform` may define additional methods to map directly between coordinate systems.
 This would be useful if there is a more efficient way to do the conversion without going through R-z, if that transformation is expected to be particularly frequently used, or if that transformation would need to be done as a step in converting to R-z coordinates.

-The :py:class:`convertors.CoordinateTransform` class is agnostic to the equilibrium data and can be instantiated without any knowledge of it.
+The :py:class:`~src.convertors.CoordinateTransform` class is agnostic to the equilibrium data and can be instantiated without any knowledge of it.
 However, many subclasses will require equilibrium information to perform the needed calculations.
 This can be set using the